cosminonitiu/programming-knowledge/src/assets/data/threads/angular/components/componentselectors.md

 Angular component selectors do not support combinators, including the descendant combinator or child combinator.
 <br>

-Angular component selectors do not support specifying namespaces.
+Angular component selectors do not support specifying <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/SVG/Guides/Namespaces_crash_course" alt="Namespaces">namespaces</a>.
 <br>

 ### The :not pseudo-class